 What’s Taking So Long?

 If you don’t receive your refund in 21 days, your tax return might need further review.
 This may happen if your return was incomplete or incorrect.
 The IRS may send you instructions through the mail if it needs additional information in order to process your return.

 You may also experience delays if you claimed the Earned Income Tax Credit or the Additional Child Tax Credit.
-Under the Protecting Americans from Tax Hikes (PATH) Act of 2015, the IRS is required to hold tax returns for folks who claimed those credits until February 15, 2018.
-If you claimed either of those tax breaks, a PATH Act message may appear when you use the Where’s My Refund tool.
+Under the Protecting Americans from Tax Hikes (PATH) Act of 2015, the IRS is required to hold tax returns for folks who claimed those credits until Feb.
+15. If you claimed either of those tax breaks, a PATH Act message may appear when you use the Where’s My Refund? tool.

 If you haven’t received your refund and you’re becoming impatient, calling the IRS might not help.
 It’s best to avoid contacting the IRS directly unless the Where’s My Refund tool prompted you to do so or it’s been 21 days since you filed your tax return electronically (or six weeks since you mailed your paper tax return).

 What we’ve covered so far applies to federal tax refunds.
 The rules for issuing state tax refunds vary.

 Generally, you can expect to receive your state tax refund within 30 days if you filed your tax return electronically.
 If you filed a paper tax return, it may take as many as 12 weeks for your refund to arrive.
 To find out the status of your refund, you’ll need to contact your state tax agency or visit your state’s Department of Revenue website.